techcow2/Tips-Tricks-for-AI-Coder/README.md

 # AI Coding Guide for Beginners

-Welcome to the **Tips & Tricks for AI Coder Beginners**, a comprehensive resource designed to help coders effectively use AI tools to develop websites, apps, and other projects.
+Welcome to the **Tips & Tricks for AI Coder Beginners**, A comprehensive resource designed to help developers effectively use AI tools to develop websites, apps, and other projects.
 This guide is based on real-world experience and practical advice tailored for absolute beginners.

 ---